 To facilitate a comparison with the CPs' own products, Table 7 estimates the changes in stockouts, inventory, and sales forecasts for the products of rival CPs.
-The coefficients show that the stockout rate and forecast noise increased while inventory and sales forecast reduced after integration (p-value<0.001), consistent with our expectation.
+The coefficients show that the stockout rate and forecasting noise increased while inventory and sales forecasts reduced after integration (p-value < 0.001), consistent with our expectation.

 In sum, the results in Tables 4-6 imply that, despite the increased sales volatility that accompanies a greater level of variety in the NonCSD category, DCs were able to reduce both stockouts and inventory for own-NonCSDs after integration.
-This is consistent with DCs having more incentive to increase sales forecast levels and having better information to reduce noise in their forecasting.
-In contrast, Table 7 suggests that there was a deterioration in DCs' operational performance for rival products, in terms of both holding adequate inventory and accurately forecasting sales.
+This is consistent with DCs having more incentive to increase sales forecasts and having better information to reduce forecasting noise.
+In contrast, Table 7 suggests that there was a deterioration in DCs' operational performance for rival products.